Bayesian inference in high-dimensional models: Normal sequence model

 The hard-spike-and-slab prior is a special case where $\pi_n$ is the binomial distribution $\text{Bin}(n,w)$ {(see also van Erven and Szab\'o \cite{szabovanerven20} for further discussion)}.
 Through the prior $\pi_n$, it is possible to chose priors on the dimension that `penalize' large dimensions more than the binomial and achieve the optimal rate $s_0\log (n/s_0)$ uniformly over $\ell_0[s_0]$, that is, when the true value of sparsity is $s_0$, for instance, by using the complexity prior $\pi_n(s)\propto \exp[-as\log(bn/s)]$; see Castillo and van der Vaart \cite{cv12}.
-Finally, deriving the optimal constant $2$ in the minimax sense for posterior contraction is possible for some carefully designed priors (Castillo and Mismer \cite{cm19}).
+Finally, deriving the optimal constant $2$ in the minimax sense for posterior contraction is possible for some carefully designed priors as shown by Castillo and Mismer \cite{mismerphd19, cm19}.
+Song \cite{song20} considered a polynomially-tailed prior with a scaling parameter and showed that, for an appropriate choice of the scaling constant, the posterior contracts at the minimax rate, and the multiplicative constant appearing with the rate is also nearly optimal.
+Song \cite{song20} also provided a heuristic explanation of the result by arguing that the Bayesian procedure mimics the hard-thresholding process to choose the signals.